Kalaakaar

 Despite the film's failure, its soundtrack by Kalyanji–Anandji was successful, especially the first track "Neele Neele Ambar Par" sung by Kishore Kumar & Sadhana Sargam.
-This song (Ilayanila) is originally composed by Ilayaraja and sung by SPB in tamil.
+According to music expert Rajesh Subramanian, the guitar piece in the song was played by veteran guitarist Sunil Kaushik.
+It is a remake of Tamil Song "Ilaya nila pozhigirathe" composed by Ilayaraja for Payanangal Mudivathillai.

 Plot

 Radha Khanna comes from wealthy family and lives in a palatial house with her widowed father, Rohit.
 She has a friend Sheela, who also lives in a palatial house, surrounded by some shanty dwellings.
 One day when Radha goes to Sheela, they witness a young man named Ravikumar singing a song with his guitar.
 Radha is very impressed with this talented young man, and talks about him with her father.
 Rohit invites Ravi to sing at the inauguration of a temple, after which Radha invites him to sing live on radio: this is Ravi's first step toward stardom.

 Ravi and Radha fall in love with each other and hope to marry soon.
 Ravi continues to shine with his singing, and is felicitated.
 At the ceremony, he attributes his success all to himself, much to Radha's disappointment.
 This is the start of misunderstandings between the young couple, and as a result they stop seeing each other.
 Unknown to Radha, Ravi has been diagnosed with cancer and does not have long to live, which is why he decided to end things with Radha.

-Learns, Ravi learns that Radha is going to marry his doctor, Mohan.

-Doctor Mohan, who doesn't yet know about Radha and Ravi's history (but later does), tells Radha about Ravi's illness.
-Unable to bear that she'll live without Ravi, Radha consumes poison and tells him.
+Soon, Ravi learns that Radha is going to marry his doctor, Mohan.
+Doctor Mohan, unaware of Radha and Ravi's past (but later does), tells Radha about Ravi's terminal illness.
+Unable to bear that she'll live without Ravi, Radha consumes poison and informs him.
 Ravi (who is also succumbing to his illness) rushes to Radha's house.
-After sharing a moment together, Radha followed by Ravi, die beside each other.
+After sharing a moment together, Radha and Ravi die beside each other.